-All navigation property elements contain a Name attribute, which specifies the name of the property.
+All navigation property elements shall contain a Name attribute, which specifies the name of the property.

-All navigation property elements contain a Type attribute specifies the data type.
-The Type attribute is a qualified name that references an entity type element.
-This can also be made into an array using the Collection term.
+All navigation property elements shall contain a Type attribute specifies the data type.
+The Type attribute shall be a qualified name that references an entity type element.
+The Collection term with the qualified name shall indicate the property is an array..

 Navigation property elements may specify a Nullable attribute.
-If the attribute is false, the property value cannot be null.
-If the attribute is true or absent, the property value can be null.
+If the attribute is false, the property shall not contain null.
+If the attribute is true or absent, the property may contain null.

-Unless the reference property is to be expanded, all navigation properties in Redfish use the OData.AutoExpandReferences annotation element to show that the reference is always available.
+Unless the reference property is to be expanded, all navigation properties in Redfish shall contain the OData.AutoExpandReferences annotation element to show that the reference is always available.